-We are pleased to invite you to attend the 2021 Annual Meeting of Stockholders (the Annual Meeting) of Kinnate Biopharma Inc. (Kinnate or the Company) to be held on Friday, June 11, 2021 at 9:00 a.m.
+We are pleased to invite you to attend the 2022 Annual Meeting of Stockholders (the Annual Meeting) of Kinnate Biopharma Inc. (Kinnate or the Company) to be held on Friday, June 10, 2022 at 9:00 a.m.
 Pacific Time.
-Due to the growing public health impact of the coronavirus (COVID-19) pandemic, the Annual Meeting will be held in virtual format via live webcast this year to support the health and well-being of our stockholders, and to afford the same rights and opportunities to participate as would be available at an in-person meeting.
-You will be able to attend the Annual Meeting virtually by visiting www.virtualshareholdermeeting.com/KNTE2021, where you will be able to listen to the meeting live, submit questions and vote online by entering the control number located on your proxy card.
+The Annual Meeting will be held in virtual format via live webcast this year to support the health and well-being of our stockholders, and to afford the same rights and opportunities to participate as would be available at an in-person meeting.
+You will be able to attend the Annual Meeting virtually by visiting www.virtualshareholdermeeting.com/KNTE2022, where you will be able to listen to the meeting live, submit questions and vote online by entering the control number located on your proxy card.